RemcoVanDeelen/Destined-2022/Guide.md

 -\
 When the player does not use any stamina in their turn, they regain some.
 The amount gained varies per action that they did use (most actions return 3 stamina).

+-\
+When the player loses all their health during battle, the battle ends immediately.
+The player then returns to the last checkpoint that they saved at.
+They return to maximum health, but lose half their gold.
+The enemies that were
+defeated still grant their soul, but no gold is earned.
+Simular to the _run_ action.

 ---
 _The world_